 Karen Wacks is a Pianist and French horn player.
 She is the Clinical training coordinator for the Music Therapy Department at Berklee College of Music (internship and practicum placements).
 She is also the Cochair, Faculty Coalition for Music and Activism.
 She is a Board-certified music therapist, Licensed mental health counselor in Massachusetts, Former president of the New England Region, American Music Therapy Association.
 She is also the Cofounder of the Massachusetts Music Therapy Alliance

-Neurologist of more than 40 years of career in medicine in Chile and the world, Dr. Violeta Diaz has worked at the University of Chile since 1974 and at the Clínica Alemana de Santiago.
-Her research in neurology has been presented all over the world, she has worked as a Thesis Director, created and implemented Clinical Epidemiology programs in the Clinical Hospital of the University of Chile.
-SHe has also directed the Neurology and Neurosurgery Society of Chile, the Department of Neurology of the University of Chile, and published hundreds of academic articles in Chile and the world about the latest neurological research in Chile.
+Neurologist with over 40 years of experience in medicine in Chile and the world, Dr. Violeta Diaz has worked at the University of Chile since 1974 and at the Clínica Alemana de Santiago.
+Her research in neurology has been presented all over the world.
+She has worked as a Thesis Director, and created and implemented Clinical Epidemiology programs in the Hospital of the University of Chile.
+She has also directed the Neurology and Neurosurgery Society of Chile, the Department of Neurology of the University of Chile, and published hundreds of academic articles in Chile and the world about the latest neurological research in Chile.

 We are looking for Certified Music Therapists that speak English and any other language in order to serve a diverse pool of clients.
 All languages and ethnic backgrounds accepted.
 If interested fill out THIS FORM and we will contact you to schedule an interview.

 Volunteers who are interested in working with us can also fill out THIS FORM